CSC207-2024/safeTO/analysis/README.md

 ## Features
 - Fetches auto theft crime data for the past year and displays it.
 - Fetches all known auto theft crime data within the specified radius.
+The earliest year of thefts can be chosen by users, from 2014 to 2024.
 - Calculates the average annual rate of incidents.
 - Uses the Poisson distribution to estimate the probability of auto theft incidents exceeding a specified threshold.
 - Provides a recommendation based on the calculated probability.